Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

    ![Deployment Result](../media/deployment-succeeded.png)

    The output includes the URL of the public endpoint.

-   In case you run into issues please follow the steps [below](#troubleshooting-deployment-failures).
+   In case you run into issues please follow the [troubleshooting steps](#troubleshooting-deployment-failures).

 4. Once the script completes successfully, select whether you want to save the `.env` file.
 You need the `.env` environment file if you want to connect to the cloud endpoint using tools such as the [Console](../tutorials/tut-use-cli.md) or for debugging.